svrashank/Financial-analysis-Webscrapping-/README.md

-# Stocks Analysis : Project Overview
+# Financial Analysis through webscrapping : Project Overview
 * A Webscraping Project for obtaining essential financial ratios of a company from Yahoo Finance's Stats section
 * This is followed by Analysis of the top 30 companies listed on the NIFTY 50 index of India.
 * The aim of the project was to see what the effect of change in major financial ratios (according to investopedia article) have on stock price